construction software reviews on a computer screen

 However, though properly marketing your business can seem daunting, there are a few things contractors can do to ensure they’re getting the word out (with or without a marketing team).
 The first involves creating a basic marketing strategy.

-1. Determine your goals and budget.
+1. Determine Your Goals and Budget

-The key to any marketing strategy is to first identify the main goals for the company.
-For many contractors, this is likely bringing in more business to make more money.
-However, some contractors may also be looking to expand their workforce, bring in a different type of client or push into more government work.
-Understanding what you’re trying to achieve through marketing your business will help you cater your marketing to a specific type of client, which not only can give you better results but save you money in the long run.
+Understanding what you’re trying to achieve through marketing your business will help you cater your marketing to a specific type of client, which not only can give you better results but saves you money in the long run.

-One of the simplest — and cheapest — ways to get started on marketing your company is by bringing your business online.
+One of the simplest — and cheapest — ways to get started on effectively marketing your company is by bringing your business online.

-In today’s world, an online presence is nearly mandatory.
-The first place most people — including your potential customers — are going to go when looking for a company to work with is an online search engine like Google or Bing.
 They’re also likely to research a business thoroughly before ever reaching out to them.
-This means you want to ensure that your company’s site (1) is up-to-date, (2) is easy to navigate and (3) has all the necessary information potential clients need, including:
+This means you want to ensure that your company’s site is (1) up to date, (2) is easy to navigate and (3) has all the necessary information potential clients need, including:

 • Who you are: